par5ul1/xaiat/README.md

 ## TODOs:

+- [ ] Delete skills as they get added to categories, and allow categories to be deleted

+- [ ] Allow for reordering of individual skills, experiences or projects

 - [ ] Add better documentation to the source code

+- [ ] Allow the user to modify profile locally per-resume

 - [ ] Add a WYSIWYG instead of allowing users to write custom HTML tags

 - [ ] Attempt to sort items by date

-- [ ] Allow for expanding inputs for bullet points

 - [ ] Validate links before trying to hyperlink them in the resume

-- [ ] Allow the user to modify profile locally per-resume

 - [ ] Make small cards editable instead of forcing deletion and recreation.

-- [ ] Change the profile auto-save
+- [ ] Add refresh guard when modals are open

 - [ ] Create a standard for custom resume templates